subsetpark/pantagruel/README.md

 what we take to be the gist of our program in as terse a manner as possible.
 In this case we want to lay out unambiguously the relationship between ownership, check-out permissions and the effects of checking out a document.
-The `pantagruel` program is not terribly concerned with the specifics of what we say and trusts us to communicate what we need to.
+The `pant` interpreter is not terribly concerned with the specifics of what we say and trusts us to communicate what we need to.
 However, it wants to keep us honest, and thus we are constrained to define all of our terms to at least some degree.
 For instance, if we